Chimney Breast Removal Cost

 Planning Permission for Removing a Chimney Breast

-Planning permission for removing a chimney breast is only likely to be needed if your building Is a listed building or if it is located within a conservation area.
+Planning permission for removing a chimney breast is only likely to be needed if your building is listed or located within a conservation area.

-However, it is advisable to contact your local council who will provide further information on whether or not you will need planning permission for your particular chimney removal job.
+However, it is advisable to contact your local council who will provide further information on whether you need planning permission for your particular chimney removal job.

 Building Regulations for Removing a Chimney Breast